 - Do they have a good engagement rate for their follower count

-- Do they receive a similar number of likes and comments for featured posts as their average across all posts
+- Do they receive a similar number of likes and comments for branded content as their average across all posts

 - Do they have other channels with scale they could promote or cross-promote on (e.g. a blog)